Time for some soul searching. What is the issue?

 Perhaps there is not very much demand for some of your items.
 Experiment with selling other items.
 Try specializing more.
 Or less.
 Research trends.
 Perhaps rebranding your or refreshing your product lines will improve your sales.

 One vintage seller added a "DIY" section to her shop.
-That dovetails with Etsy's new Studio, and her branding.
+That dovetails with her branding.
 Other shops might consider a party section.
 Both of these ideas may involve reselling of new items (allowed with craft and party items).
 The dollars could be smaller.
 But listing multiple quantities is less work.
 You are attracting a different target audience, broadening your selling reach.

 Consider changing up your selling outlets